 Alumni Action Council

 The mission of the Alumni Association is to connect, engage, and celebrate alumni, students, faculty, staff, corporate partners, and friends of Ross University School of Veterinary Medicine.
-The Action Council of the Alumni Association (the “Alumni Council”) is the governing body and comprises officers and members.
-The Alumni Action Council is advisory to the Dean Ross University School of Veterinary Medicine.
+The Action Council of the Alumni Association (the “Alumni Council”) is the governing body, comprised of officers and members.
+The Alumni Action Council is advisory to the Dean of Ross University School of Veterinary Medicine.

 Alumni Council Officers